The Unlikely Cat Sanctuary in Rome

 This frustrates me.
 How can city heritage officials grumble about it compromising one of Italy’s most important archaeological sites when they let millions of visitors each year stampede through the Colosseum, the most important archaeological site in the whole of Rome?

-The Cat Sanctuary is a tiny cave-like refuge that works to benefit society and offers charity to sick and helpless cats, it’s so small that you’d miss it if you weren’t specifically looking for it.
+The Cat Sanctuary is a tiny cave-like refuge that works to benefit society and offers charity to sick and helpless cats.
+It’s so small that you’d miss it if you weren’t specifically looking for it.
 The important thing to know is that only cats – those graceful, lithe creatures – are free to wander around the ruins.

-If animals could speak, the dog would be a blundering outspoken fellow; but the cat would have the rare grace of never saying a word too much ~ Mark Twain
+“If animals could speak, the dog would be a blundering outspoken fellow; but the cat would have the rare grace of never saying a word too much.”

-Up until the mid-1990s the cats survived on generous donations from ‘cat ladies’ (Amen to them!) but it all changed in 1995 when an English woman named Molga Salvalaggio put them in touch with A.I.S.P.A.
+Until the mid-1990s the cats survived on generous donations from ‘cat ladies’ (God bless them).
+However, that all changed in 1995 after an English woman named Molga Salvalaggio put them in touch with the A.I.S.P.A.
 (Anglo-Italian Society for the Protection of Animals).
-The organisation helped set them up with proper materials, resources and moral support, and from that day fourth a proper care system was born which increased the number of cats brought into the clinic.

 Largo Cat Sanctuary, Rome